“A Friendless People”

 What we are reading in IR

-- Writing for Project Syndicate, one of the top IR scholars, Joseph Nye, asks the question, How Much Does Trump Matter?
+- Writing for Project Syndicate, one of the top scholars in IR, Joseph Nye, asks the question, How Much Does Trump Matter?
 Nye poses a question that has raged in IR since its birth, what is more important, leaders or structural forces?
 Dr. Nye believes that leaders do indeed matter, quoting Robert Frost that, “when two roads diverge in a wood, taking the one less traveled can sometimes make all the difference.”